Easy, Budget Friendly DIY Faux Wainscoting Tutorial

 Painting the wainscoting

-This is where you should do as I say and not as I do.
+However, when painting, this is where you should do as I say and not as I do.
 Paint your board trim pieces before nailing them to the wall.
 I did mine after and it was not fun.
 The reason I ended up doing it this way though, was because Travis bought the wood on his day off, and he worked the next day.
 I wanted it done that day and didn’t want to paint first and end up waiting another five days for him to have time to nail it up.
 I used a tiny paintbrush to get next to the wallpaper and it worked, but goodness, what a pain it the neck!

-Also, You will need to caulk all the spaces that will randomly happen between the boards and walls.
+Also, You will need a caulk gun to caulk all the spaces that will randomly happen between the boards and walls.
 I painted one coat which easily showed all the holes I needed to address.
 Caulking is again, easy but messy. (you will need a caulking gun and one tube of caulk.)
 I caulked a string along the gap, then used my finger to push it into the empty space completely and smoothed out the part that was showing with my finger and a paper towel.

 Once you allow the caulking to dry go ahead and do as many coats of paint as needed.
 I ended up doing about four.
 I wanted everything completely covered.
+If you have to paint along the top trip, use painters tape to cover the wallpaper.
+Paint seems to dry so fast on wallpaper and is hard to wipe off in time.

 That’s it guys!
 Truly a very simple project that involved about $80 worth of wood, a gallon of $60 paint, caulking that was $2 bucks, mud that cost $8, and any supplies you don’t already have.
 A few days and some elbow grease and bam, a completely transformed area!
 And for less than a quarter of what purchasing actual wainscoting would cost!